 The Admissions Process

 Once we receive your Application Form, the $40 Application Fee and Statement of Purpose, a file is created for you.
-Official academic transcripts and Letters of Recommendation are to be sent directly to the Office of Admissions.
+Official academic transcripts are to be sent directly to the Office of Admissions.
 We do accept electronic transcripts when they are sent from colleges and universities.

 Franciscan School of Theology